nickreich/data-stories-2016/pages/instructor-schedule.md

  - course technology intro: website, piazza, Google Drive (20 min)
  - Some lab (40 min)

+_Tuesday, week 2_

+ - R check-in, Q&A
+ - lecture on Principles of Analytic Data Graphics (25 min)

 <!--

 HW Idea: Each week a student presents a data story from a blog.